 As popular as Cornus florida is among the dogwoods, it must be content with sharing the limelight with another tree-form plant in this genus: Cornus kousa (Japanese dogwood).
 As with Cornus florida, the novice may grow Japanese dogwoods primarily for their flowers.
 But old pros value them for some of their less obvious traits, as well.
 For example, some types bear good fall color.

-I grow a type named 'Wolf Eyes' (picture), myself.
-It's a small tree (10 feet when it matures) that grows... slowly, essentially functioning as a shrub for a number of years after installation.
+The 'Wolf Eyes' is a small tree (10 feet when it matures) that grows slowly, essentially functioning as a shrub for a number of years after installation.
 In fall its leaves pick up a pink tinge at the margin.

 Even the novice could tell by looking that kousa dogwoods are related to flowering dogwoods.
 But for all their similarities, C. kousa does differ from its American cousin: